What You’ll Learn

 Common conventional loan approval requirements

-A conventional loan is probably what you have in mind when you think of a typical mortgage for a home purchase or refinance.
+Understanding conventional loan requirements is crucial when you're considering a mortgage for a home purchase or refinance.
 They're offered by banks, credit unions, and direct lenders—such as Better Mortgage—and they're far and away the most common kind of mortgage you're likely to encounter.

 In fact, census data shows that conventional loans make up around 70% of all mortgaged homes in the United States.
 The remaining 30% are government-backed loans, offered by 3 federal government agencies: the Federal Housing Administration (FHA), the U.S. Department of Agriculture (USDA), and the Department of Veterans Affairs (VA).

 You may wonder what makes conventional loans so popular when compared to other loans.
 Let’s dive into the specifics of conventional loan requirements and guidelines to see what makes these loans a popular choice.

 A conventional loan is a type of mortgage that does not come with federal government backing—meaning the government does not provide the lender with financial protections in the event that a borrower defaults on their loan.
 That means conventional loans are an inherently riskier lender investment than their government-backed counterparts.
 And that means they tend to come with more stringent requirements if you want to get approved.

 Although conventional loans are not backed by the government, they operate on a set of guidelines prescribed by two government-sponsored entities: the Federal National Mortgage Association (more commonly known as “Fannie Mae”) and the Federal Home Loan Mortgage Corporation (also known as “Freddie Mac”).
 Both Fannie Mae and Freddie Mac purchase loans from lenders to keep the mortgage market stable and help make loans easier for consumers to obtain.
 So, it makes sense that they’re the ones that set the guidelines for all lenders to follow when deciding whether or not to approve a loan.